jrheard/blog/_drafts/hypothesis-and-pexpect.md

 It feels really good.

 Our Hypothesis tests have caught a really amazing amount of bugs in students' programs, many of which were things I simply would not have caught with example-based tests.
-One student's password checker's logic turned out to use the hand-crafted string `abcdefghijklmnopqrstuvwyz`, which if you'll look closely you may notice is missing the letter `x`. _Lots_ of little tiny bugs like this.
+One student's password checker turned out to use the hand-crafted string `abcdefghijklmnopqrstuvwyz`, which if you'll look closely you may notice is missing the letter `x`. _Lots_ of little tiny bugs like this.

 Hypothesis tests—at least, the basic ones I've written so far—aren't hard to write.
 In fact, writing them is pretty fun!
+When I write Hypothesis tests, my tests find a lot of bugs; I tell our students to fix those bugs; and I feel like a happy calm wizard.

-You should try [Hypothesis][hypothesis] out the next time you're writing tests in Python.
+You should try using [Hypothesis][hypothesis] the next time you're writing tests in Python.

+If you use a different programming language, check [this page](http://hypothesis.works/articles/quickcheck-in-every-language/) to see if your language has a good property-based testing library.
+If it does, try it out!